 Hang on to Your Freedom:

 Once we have self-sufficiency, assets will begin to accrue.
 As we save more time and resources, we can experience true freedom.
 Freedom means independence instead of looking to someone else to provide for your needs.
 Then, we can take back our own lives and supply our own demands.
-If disaster strikes, we will be prepared to handle it and survive through it.
+If disaster strikes, we will be prepared to handle it and survive it.
 Let’s take the steps that we can.

 For instance, many are already implementing the systems discussed here.
 States are investing in microgrid technology.
 Communities are growing gardens to make their own food.
 More people are looking to launch businesses from home.
 The whole picture is coming together.
 If the earth can produce everything it needs to sustain itself, so can we.
 We can take these lessons from nature by learning to reduce, reuse, and recycle.
 There is an infinite supply of renewable energy that we have yet to fully take advantage of.